GlebRadchenko/JsonMapper/README.md

 - Supporting of arrays mapping;
 - Supporting of nested types mapping;
 - Supporting speeding up mapping of single object by declaring helpingPath property;
-- Untested feature of mapping custom types like Date.
+- Mapping custom types like Date.

 ### Future features and plans:

-- Map objects by declaring helpingPath directly;
 - Unit tests coverage(in process);
-- Simplify declaring of helpingPath property;
+- Simplify declaring of helpingPath property - done;
-- Extend all primitive types for AtomaryMapable protocol;
+- Extend all primitive types for AtomaryMapable protocol - done;

  ## Usage: